lionvs/mongo-incremental-id-generator/README.md

 Can you re-use generator values?

 Well – yes, technically you can.
 But – NO, you shouldn't.
 Never.
 Never ever.
-Not only that this would destroy the nice chronological sequence (you can't judge a row's “age” by just looking at the ID any more), the more you think about it the more headaches it'll give you.
-Moreover it is an absolute contradiction to the entire concept of unique row identifiers.
+Not only that this would destroy the nice chronological sequence, the more you think about it the more headaches it'll give you.
+Moreover it is an absolute contradiction to the entire concept of unique identifiers.

 So unless you have good reasons to re-use generator values, JUST DON'T DO IT!